VinGarcia/jsuniverse/README.md

 ## Features

 - Custom Body definition, meaning you can define a format for you object in terms of Polygon vertexes or a Circle radius.
-- Colision calculation (not 100% working, but the hard part is done).
+- Collision calculation (not 100% working, but the hard part is done).
 - Built-in classes for describing characters and objects behaviors in the universe.

 ## TODO

-- Fix some colision problems
+- Fix some collision problems
 - Make a toy-game to test the engine.